GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

     **PROJ_AUX_LATITUDE**
         Only applies when geodesics are approximated by great circle distances on an equivalent sphere.
-Select from authalic, geocentric, conformal, meridional, parametric, or none [authalic].
+Select from authalic, geocentric, conformal, meridional, parametric, or none (i.e., geodetic) [authalic].
 When not none we convert any latitude used in the great circle calculation to the chosen auxiliary latitude before doing the distance calculation.
 See also :term:`PROJ_MEAN_RADIUS`.